rutgers-lcsr/Accessibility_Scanner/README.md

 ## Setting a Admin User

-To set a user as an admin, you can use the Adminer interface provided in the deployment.
+If not set in SITEADMIN, to set a user as an admin, you can use the Adminer interface provided in the deployment.
 Follow these steps:

 1. Login to the Frontend to automatically create a user profile.
 2. Access Adminer at `http://localhost:8080`.